QuarkNerd/blog/ckurzeja/_posts/2021-04-09-starting-out-remotely.md

   remote working, ways of working, team formation, team retrospectives, COVID-19, onboarding, junior team members, graduates
 ---
 _This is the fourth in a series of blog posts that we’re publishing about how to build effective remote teams.
-We’re sharing insights and experiences from the Scott Logic delivery team working on the Scottish Government Payment Platform as they shape optimal ways of working on this important project._
+We’re sharing insights and experiences from the Scott Logic delivery team working on the Scottish Government Payment Platform as they shape optimal ways of working on this important project.
+You can read the earlier posts in the series here: [Remote Possibilities](https://blog.scottlogic.com/2020/12/02/remote-possibilities.html), [Sense and Sustainability](https://blog.scottlogic.com/2020/12/17/sense-and-sustainability.html) and [On the Importance of a Team Manifesto](https://blog.scottlogic.com/2021/01/26/on-the-importance-of-a-team-manifesto.html)._

 Working remotely day in, day out has been an unusual and disorienting experience for everyone at Scott Logic.
 But what has it been like for the more junior consultants, being onboarded onto their first client projects while physically isolated from each other?